PentesterArchive/Privilege-Escalation/Linux/Sudoers.md

 commands as the sudo user.

 ## /etc/sudoers
-"If we have sufficient permissions, we can attempt to modify the /etc/sudoers file to gain additional privileges."
+If we have sufficient permissions, we can attempt to modify the /etc/sudoers file to gain additional privileges.
 `user ALL=(ALL:ALL) ALL`